 Labor inspectors from the Ministry of Labor and the Industrial Court were responsible for enforcement in all areas, including the informal sector.
+The number of labor inspectors was generally sufficient to enforce compliance.
 The government enforced labor laws, including levying remedies and penalties of up to \$5,000 XCD (\$1,850) for nonpayment of work.
-Penalties for illegal overtime were not always effective at deterring labor violations.
+Penalties for illegal overtime did not always effectively deter labor violations.

-The number of labor inspectors was generally sufficient to enforce compliance.
-Labor inspectors reported that they conducted periodic health and safety checks, as well as checks for working conditions and work permit violations.
+Labor inspectors reported they conducted periodic health and safety checks, as well as checks for working conditions and work permit violations.
 Nevertheless, workers in construction, mechanics, and agriculture were particularly vulnerable to hazardous working conditions and accidents, especially when working with heavy machinery.